bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 ## General Deployment FAQ

-### How much does it cost to run BitcartCC?
+### How much does it cost to run Bitcart?

-BitcartCC is a 100% free and open-source software.
+Bitcart is a 100% free and open-source software.
 We do not charge you anything.
 However, to run it, you should host it.
 You can run it as a self-hosted solution on your own local server, or use a cloud hosting provider, which is what a majority of users do.

-Advanced users can run BitcartCC on [their own hardware](../../deployment/hardware.md).
+Advanced users can run Bitcart on [their own hardware](../../deployment/hardware.md).

 If you do not wish to host your own server, you can use a free [Third-Party Host](../../deployment/thirdpartyhosting.md).

-Visit our [Deployment Page](../../deployment/) for more information on the various ways in which you can run BitcartCC.
+Visit our [Deployment Page](../../deployment/) for more information on the various ways in which you can run Bitcart.

 Hosting prices differ, but even a minimal server would suffice.

-Hosting your own instance might make it a bit harder to start using BitcartCC, but it is worth it, to get a [decentralized and secure solution](../../bitcart-basics/bitcartcc-vs-others.md), with no third-party.
+Hosting your own instance might make it a bit harder to start using Bitcart, but it is worth it, to get a [decentralized and secure solution](../../bitcart-basics/bitcart-vs-others.md), with no third-party.

-### What are the minimal requirements for running BitcartCC?
+### What are the minimal requirements for running Bitcart?

 The system requirements depend on the components you have chosen, but a typical full installation (with all essential components enabled, and btc daemon):

-* 1 GB RAM (if using 1 GB RAM, adding a bit of swap space is recommended, due to the OS using some resources too)
+- 1 GB RAM (if using 1 GB RAM, adding a bit of swap space is recommended, due to the OS using some resources too)
-* \~= 10 GB disk (way less actually, but just to be sure)
+- \~= 10 GB disk (way less actually, but just to be sure)
-* Docker support by the OS (Ubuntu should work)
+- Docker support by the OS (Ubuntu should work)

 Note that, adding new coins typically don't increase the requirements a lot.

-As of BitcartCC 0.3.1.0 (March 8 2021), the system requirements to run BitcartCC with all supported coins enabled are the same as the minimal requirements (maybe with a bit more swap space allocated).
+As of Bitcart 0.3.1.0 (March 8 2021), the system requirements to run Bitcart with all supported coins enabled are the same as the minimal requirements (maybe with a bit more swap space allocated).

-### What is the easiest way to get started with BitcartCC?
+### What is the easiest way to get started with Bitcart?

-For a self-hosted solution, we recommend using our [BitcartCC Configurator](../../deployment/configurator.md) to easily deploy instances, without any technical skills required.
+For a self-hosted solution, we recommend using our [Bitcart Configurator](../../deployment/configurator.md) to easily deploy instances, without any technical skills required.
 You may also use the Lunanode Web deployment.

 For just trying out, you can use our [demo](../../deployment/docker.md#live-demo) or a [third-party host](../../deployment/thirdpartyhosting.md).